-L. lange
+Change

-Three months ended Septem ıber 30, 2020 to 2021
+Three months ended September 30, 2020 to 2021

 2021 2020 \$ %

 (dollars in thousands)

-\$ 33,230 \$ 24,342 \$ 8,888 37 %
+General and administrative \$ 33,230 \$ 24,342 8,888 37 %

-\$ 2021 (dollars in Three months ended September 30, 2020 2021 2020 \$ (dollars in thousands)

 General and administrative expense increased by \$8.9 million, or 37%, to \$33.2 million for the three months ended September 30, 2021, from \$24.3 million for the three months ended September 30, 2020.
 The increase was primarily attributable to an increase in expenses of \$8.7 million for professional services incurred in connection with the Business Combination; an increase in personnel-related costs of \$5.6 million driven by an increase in headcount; a \$1.7 million increase in insurance expenses driven by transitioning to obtaining standalone insurance policies separate from ISMMS; and a \$0.7 million increase in software expenses due to increased cloud storage requirements.
 These increases were partially offset by a decrease in stock-based compensation expense of \$7.7 million and a \$0.5 million decrease in occupancy expenses due to our laboratory move from New York City to Stamford, Connecticut.